New national study support system (scholarship benefits + tuition fee reduction/exemption)

 • About enrollment report

-For grant scholarships, enrollment reports are submitted twice a year (April and October) (once a year in October in the first year of recruitment).
-We will report your enrollment status and commuting style to JASSO.
+For grant scholarships, enrollment reports are required once a year in April (not required in the first year of acceptance).
+Enrollment status and commuting method are reported to JASSO.

 • About qualification